Should Fukushima food be served at the Olympics? | The Japan Times

 And officials say the figures speak for themselves.

 Japan allows a maximum of 100 becquerels of cesium radioactivity per kilogram.
-The European Union, by comparison, sets that level at 1,250 Bq/kg and the United States at 1,200.
+The European Union, by comparison, sets that level at 1,250 Bq/kg and the U.S. at 1,200.

 According to officials, from April 2018 to March, 9.21 million bags of rice were examined with not a single one exceeding the Japanese limit.